Threshold of Primordial Black Hole Formation in Nonspherical Collapse: Results

-Let us start with the case of spherically symmetric initial profiles.
-In this case, we find that the threshold value $\mu_{\rm th}$ is around 0.8.
-For $\mu\le0.795$, the collapse stops and bounces back at a certain time.
+For the spherically symmetric cases, we find that the threshold value $\mu_{\rm th}$ is around 0.8.
+For $\mu\le0.795$, the collapse stops and bounces back.
 We can check this behavior from the time evolution of the value of the lapse function at the origin~(Fig.~\ref{fig:alp_sph}).

 On the other hand, for $\mu\ge0.805$, the fluid does not bounce back and finally we find an apparent horizon in the center~(Fig.~\ref{fig:horizon}).